gbeckers/Darr/README.rst

 |Github CI Status| |Appveyor Status| |PyPi version| |Conda Forge|
 |Codecov Badge| |Docs Status| |Zenodo Badge| |PyUp Badge|

+*Warning*: **experimental branch to develop VarDimArrays, which can be seen as a sequence of arrays that may be variable in shape and number of dimensions**

 Darr is a Python library that stores NumPy arrays on disk in a way that is simple and self-documented, which makes them easily accessible from a wide range of computing environments.
 Arrays are automatically kept up-to-date